SquareGPS/navixy-api/docs/backend-api/how-to/how-to-register-a-device.md

 ### Common parameters

 * phone - device's phone number with country code and without `+` sign.
 * apn_name - this is the apn that depends on your device's SIM GSM carrier.
+Max length 40.
-* apn_user - it depends on your device's SIM too. нужно про пустые юзер и пассворд сделать, чтобы здесь написать.
+* apn_user - it depends on your device's SIM too.
+Max length 40, can be empty.
 * apn_password - this parameter depends on the GSM carrier as two previous parameters.
+Max length 40, can be empty.
 * device_id - device's ID.
 What Id type is used in your device can be found with [list_models](../resources/tracking/tracker/index.md#list_models) action and [ID type field](../resources/tracking/tracker/index.md#id-type)
 * model - name of the model in the platform's code.
 It can be found in the [list_models](../resources/tracking/tracker/index.md#list_models) request too.